Tonanguyxiro/SUSTech-Slide-Template-LateX-EN/README.md

 # SUSTech-Slide-Template

 Slide template for SUSTech sutdent

+The template is still under developing.